 - Take another square and place it on top of the first square also with right the side facing up.

 - Line up the edges and the diagonal corners.

-- Place the ruler with on top of the squares, making sure that the black 10″ runs along the top edge of the squares and down the left hand side of the squares.
+- Place the ruler on top of the squares, making sure that the black 10″ runs along the top edge of the squares and down the left-hand side of the squares.
 The point where the line runs off the edge of the ruler needs to be exactly on the diagonal corners.

 - I have played around with this ruler and find it easier to work with if I lay my fabric on the mat, on point rather than square on.
 But this is just a personal choice, I am short and it suits me best.

 - Take a rotary cutter, I use an Olfa 28mm cutter (I prefer the smaller cutter for cutting curves), and carefully cut along the curved line of the ruler.

 - You now have 2 curved half square triangles.